 It took an entertaining, albeit shaky victory, over Davila, one decade after the initial meeting, to temporarily fix matters in Duarte’s head.
 The win helped peg Duarte with a “Comeback of the Year” award from The Ring magazine.
 But 18 months later, in early 1989, he was quitting the Ten Goose Gym, broke and bitter that bigger opportunities hadn’t come, intent on retiring at 34 without having won a title.
 “If someone called and offered me $150,000 to fight, I would have to turn it down because what I stand for is far more important than the money,” Duarte said.
 “Others might take the money, take a beating and then have their managers throw in the towel.
 I won’t do that.”

 Yes, he would do that; the $25,000 offer to face Zaragoza for a title belt was too enticing.
 Duarte had been doing chores around his parents’ house for pocket change, on the verge of having his car repossessed by Ten Goose.
-Not long before being matched to fight Zaragoza at The Forum, Duarte said, “I would rather retire.
-But I realize I cannot.
+Not long before being matched to fight Zaragoza at The Forum, Duarte said, “I would rather retire, but I can’t.
 I have to fight because I don’t want to lose my house.
 It’s all I have.”

 Just days shy of his 35th birthday, Duarte was unfit to challenge Zaragoza, as evidenced by him struggling against three opponents with a combined record of 52-44-5 following the Davila rematch.
 The WBC even chose to move Duarte up in the rankings to make the match appear more legitimate.